xarray-contrib/pint-xarray/blogpost.md

 ```
 ![cartopy plot of a quantified dataset ](squared_wind.png)

-Here (thanks to `cf_xarray`) pint has successfully interpreted the CF-style units `'m s-1'`, then automatically changed them when we squared the wind speed, and xarray has read the pint units off the arrays when creating the plot.
+where `xarray.plot` has detected the pint units automatically.

 ## Conclusion